ahmedlaouar/orbac.owl/README.md

 - Implement efficient **conflict resolution** in access control policies using the **acceptance method**.
 - Leverage **LLMs** to produce **clear, natural language explanations** justifying granted or denied access.
 - Provide tools for **experimentation, evaluation**, and **user-friendly demonstration**.

+Please also consult the `README.md` files in each project folder, it provides further details on each part, in addition to this main `README` file.

 ---